the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 ## Assessment

+For Act I of this project, you will be assessed on Criterion B and Criterion D.

-The assessment for this project will be slightly different than for your other projects.
-In `assessment.md`, you are required to explain how your project should be scored, and to give evidence to support your assessment.
+Each individual will submit a self assestment google doc, in which you are required to explain how your project should be scored, and to give evidence to support your assessment.

+For Criterion B, the rubric is based on your group's ability to throughly plan your web app with each deliverable.

-For criterion A, the rubruc is based on the performance of your queue.
+For Criterion D, the rubric is based on your reflection of how your app will impact the ISF community.

-For criteria B and C, the rubric is based on claims that you should be able to make about your learning in this unit.
-Each of these claims comes with examples of evidence that would show that you can make the claim about your learning.

-**To do well in this project, you should pass the test harness requirements for criterion A and be able to concretely justify that you have achieved each of the learning claims for criteria B and C.**
+**To do well in this project, we reccomond you meet the deliverable goal for each class.
+This project builds on itself, so the best way to succeed to manage your time wisely.**

-As a reminder, here's a guide for using the rubric for Criteria B and C:
+As a reminder, here's a guide for using the rubric:
 - Read the learning claims of the criterion for this unit in the rubric and consider how they relate to the description of the criterion.
 - For each learning claim in the criterion: